symend-deployments/symend-samples/Customer.Api/Symend.Client.Customer/docs/DataCategoriesApi.md

             config.AccessToken = "YOUR_BEARER_TOKEN";

             var apiInstance = new DataCategoriesApi(config);
-            var xSymOrganizationId = 51840c3a-4bb9-4b4a-b8d9-0ca1f93a76a7;  // string | Organization UUID of the client making the request
+            var xSymOrganizationId = 51840c3a-4bb9-4b4a-b8d9-0ca1f93a76a7;  // Guid | Organization UUID of the client making the request

             try
             {